-The Audit Committee, which held four meetings during 2020, consisted of three members prior to March 25, 2020:

-Messrs.
-DiBenedetto and Sonnenblick and Dr. West (as its Chair).
-On March 25, 2020, the Board appointed Mses.
-Puri and Silverstein to also serve on the Audit Committee and Mr. Sonnenblick rotated off the Committee.
+The Audit Committee, which held four meetings during 2022, consists of four members: Dr. West (as its Chair), Mses.
+Puri and Silverstein and Mr. DiBenedetto.
 The Board has determined that these directors are independent for the purposes of the NYSE Corporate Governance Standards, that they meet the additional requirements of independence for serving on the Audit Committee in accordance with the rules and regulations promulgated by the SEC and that they meet the financial literacy standards of the NYSE.